 - Comparative legal systems and public law

 - World politics

 Students are usually required to earn a master's degree in political science as part of the Ph.D. process, plus take 15 or more additional courses in political science and related subjects.
 Along the way, students must demonstrate the ability to plan and teach college-level classes and to independently design and engage in meaningful research projects.
 Written qualifying exams and an oral comprehensive exam must be taken.
 The student must also write a dissertation and defend it before a committee of faculty members.

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics projects that job opportunities in political science will decline 2% from 2014-2024.
-The federal government employed more than half of all political scientists working in the U.S. in 2015.
+The U.S. Bureau of Labor Statistics projects that job opportunities in political science will grow by 5% from 2018-2028.
+The federal government employed more than half of all political scientists working in the U.S. in 2018.

 Most political science jobs are expected to be in research or public policy, which could be available in the federal government, state and local government, universities, and international consulting companies.
 Policy-related jobs include political lobbying to advance the interests of social and non-profit groups.

 The median annual salary among political scientists as of May 2019 was reported as $122,220 by the BLS.
 Those working for the federal government earned a median salary of $127,500 annually.
 In addition, postsecondary political science teachers made a median annual salary of 85,930 as of May 2019.